GrapesJS/grapesjs/docs/modules/Traits.md

 });
 ```

-You've probably seen already that in trait definition you can setup `label: false` to completely remove the label column, but in case you need to force this behaviour in all istances of this trait type you can use `noLabel` property
+You've probably seen already that in trait definition you can setup `label: false` to completely remove the label column, but in case you need to force this behavior in all instances of this trait type you can use `noLabel` property

 ```js
 editor.TraitManager.addType('href-next', {